 Ed Rusch: Yeah, absolutely.
 We help build the amazing world around you.

 Drew Neisser: There you go.
 So here you were in a traditional industry of construction and you went through a business transformation in terms of repositioning the company, and we’ll talk about that, but let’s talk about all the things that have happened since COVID.
 Let’s first talk about workforce transformation.
 You mentioned to me that you’ve had to move everybody remotely, so talk a little bit about the challenges that you faced there.

 Ed Rusch: Absolutely.
 I think one of the things that everyone is really starting to see is the need to be resilient and adaptable and to be able to make smarter decisions faster as news breaks.
-“Expect the unexpected” is the cliché, but that’s only becoming more and more true as opposed to less than less true.
+“Expect the unexpected” is the cliché, but that’s only becoming more and more true as opposed to less and less true.